-The amount of child benefit is a fixed monthly at amount of CZK 500 in the basic level (from 1 January 2018, CZK 800) for a child up to six years of age, CZK 610 in the basic level (from 1 January 2018, CZK 910) for a child between 6 and 15 years and CZK 700 in the basic level (1 January 2018, CZK 1,000) for a dependent child between 15 and 26 years.
-Based on the State Social Support Act amendment effective from 1 January 2018, a family (a parent) having regular income from employment or income from certain social benefits stipulated by law, such as old-age benefit, sickness benefit, unemployment benefit etc. is entitled to higher level of family allowance39.
+The amount of child benefit is a fixed monthly at amount of CZK 500 in the basic level and CZK 800in the increased level for a child up to six years of age, CZK 610 in the basic level and CZK

+910in the increased level for a child between 6 and 15 years and CZK 700 in the basic level and CZK 1,000 in the increased level for a dependent child between 15 and 26 years.
+Based on the State Social Support Act amendment effective from 1 January 2018, a family (a parent) having regular income from employment or income from certain social benefits stipulated by law, such as old-age benefit, sickness benefit, unemployment benefit etc. is entitled to the increased level of family allowance.45

 The amount of the parent allowance is determined as the total amount of CZK 220,000 (or CZK 330,000 in case of twins or more children born at the same time) to which is entitled a parent caring for the youngest child in a family, up to four years of a child's age.
-A parent-participant to the sickness insurance scheme draws the allowance monthly in amounts of his/her choice with a maximum of 70% of 30multiple of the daily assessment base (in 2018 maximum is CZK 36,750).
+A parent-participant to the sickness insurance scheme draws the allowance monthly in amounts of his/her choice with a maximum of 70 % of 30multiple of the daily assessment base (in 2018 maximum is CZK 36,750, in 2019 maximum is CZK 40,080).
 Parents without sickness insurance are entitled to choose parental allowance up to monthly amount of CZK 7,600.